Royce Hunt

-Hunt previously played for the Canberra Raiders in the National Rugby League.
+Hunt previously played for the Canberra Raiders and Cronulla Sharks in the NRL.

 Early life

-Hunt was born in Liverpool, Sydney NSW and is of Samoan, Hawaiian and Maori descent.
+Hunt was born in Liverpool, Sydney and is of Samoan, Hawaiian and Maori descent.
 He was educated at Kalgoorlie State High School.

 Hunt played his junior rugby league for the Willagee Bears and Goldfields Titans in the Western Australia Rugby League, before being signed by the Canterbury-Bankstown Bulldogs.

 Arriving at Canterbury-Bankstown Bulldogs, Hunt attended Bass High School and represented the 2013 Australian Schoolboys.

 Playing career

 Early career

 In 2014 and 2015, Hunt played for the Canterbury-Bankstown Bulldogs' NYC team.
 In 2016, he joined the Mount Pritchard Mounties in the Intrust Super Premiership NSW.
 After impressing for the Mounties, he gained a contract with the Canberra Raiders for 2017.

 2017

 In round 14 of the 2017 NRL season, Hunt made his NRL debut for Canberra against the Penrith Panthers.

 2018

 Hunt made no first grade appearances for Canberra in the 2018 NRL season instead playing for Mounties in the Canterbury Cup NSW competition.